The Best of Dublin 2018

 CLIFF TOWN HOUSE • This stylish hotel is one of the few places in town for decent seafood.
 We like sitting at the bar, nibbling at the fish pie.
 Other brunch treats include Eggs Benedict, posh fish and chips or a scrumptious rib eye steak.

 CORNUCOPIA • There are many ways in which Ireland has yet to enter the 21st Century.
 (If you don’t believe us, just ask your waiter for the vegetarian option.)
 Cornucopia is all about hearty vegetarian cooking.
-Inexpensive, too, and usually full of thin, interesting types.
+Inexpensive and usually full of thin, interesting types.

 ELEPHANT AND CASTLE • The king of diners.
 Their famous chicken wings have been widely imitated, but they still taste better (ie more decadent) here in Temple Bar.
-E&C don’t do reservations, so you’ll need to time your entrance carefully (go at noon).
 Beware: the portions are huge.

 ETTO • Everyone loves this vaguely Italian joint on Merrion Row.
 Despite its location on the chic Golden Mile, it’s not that pricey, and there’s none of the attitude you get for twice the price elsewhere.
 Sit at the bar, meet new friends and order the suppli.

-FALLON & BYRNE • Ireland’s answer to Dean & Deluca, this great Dublin institution is full of local artisan treats and (expensive) imports.
+FALLON & BYRNE • Dublin's answer to Dean & Deluca, this much-loved institution is full of local artisan treats and (expensive) imports.
 The restaurant upstairs is smart, but we prefer the casual wine bar in the basement, where young professionals come to flirt and drink in semi-darkness.
+F&B also have outposts in Rathmines and Dun Laoghaire.

 THE FUMBALLY • No, they don’t do anything as mundane as reservations, and yes, you will have to join that very long queue.
 But the food is truly fantastic: seasonal, organic, full of flavour and not expensive either.
 Probably the hippest scene in Dublin at this precise moment.